nhm-herpetology/genomic-disparity/Drosophila-uces/README.md

 >Landmarks can be any single-copy, conserved sequence that can be aligned to chromosomes in your dataset, but we have used ultraconserved elements (UCEs) in this tutorial as an example.
 More information about dipteran UCEs can be found [here](https://www.ultraconserved.org/)

-We also need the Diptera 2K probe set.
+We need the Diptera 2K probe set.

 ```
 wget